 This article may contain compensated links.
 Please read disclaimer for more info.

-France is a stunning country to explore, and if you’re planning your first trip to France, you may be undecided as to which nice cities in France to visit.
-It’s a tough decision, for good reason — all the most beautiful French cities to visit have an enticing mix of scenery, historic sites, architecture, museums, and of course, great cuisine and ambiance.
+France is a stunning country to explore, and if you’re planning your first French trip, you may want to visit some of the most beautiful cities in France.
+It’s a tough decision, for good reason — all the most beautiful French cities have an enticing mix of scenery, historic sites, architecture, museums, and great cuisine and ambiance.

-The good news is that the most beautiful cities in France to visit can easily be reached from Paris by train, with train journeys of four hours or less.
+The good news is that the prettiest cities in France can easily be reached from Paris by train, with train journeys of four hours or less.

-The amount of time you have in France will likely dictate how many places you can visit there.
+The amount of time you have in France will likely dictate how many places you can visit.
 But where to go?
-These are our picks for the prettiest cities in France to visit, famous French cities with their own special character and appeal.
+These are our picks for the most beautiful cities in France to visit, the best cities in France with their unique character and appeal.

 Plan Your Trip to France